FINDING THE ASHES OF THE FIRST STARS

-Recent observations with the Hubble Space Telescope suggest that the first stars formed as little as 200 million years after the Big Bang.
-This is much earlier than previously thought.
+A team led by the astronomer Wolfram Freudling has revealed that the first stars in the Universe were formed only 200 million years after the Big Bang.
+Several hundred million years earlier than previously thought.